-Series D 8.00% Cumulative Redeemable Preferred Units.
-This series of preferred units was redeemed on August 27, 2009, at liquidation value (\$30.00 per unit), and \$0.3867 in accrued and unpaid distributions and was paid in the form of 614,055 units.
+7.75%/8.00% Cumulative Redeemable Preferred Units.
+This series of preferred units was redeemable on or after January 1, 2011, or earlier upon the occurrence of certain tax triggering events, at a redemption price equal to the liquidation value (\$100.00 per unit), accrued and unpaid distributions.
+On June 30, 2009, upon the occurrence of a tax triggering event, the Operating Partnership redeemed all outstanding units for cash.

-7.5% Cumulative Redeemable Preferred Units We issued this series of preferred units in connection with the purchase of an additional interest in a joint venture.
-The preferred units accrue cumulative quarterly distributions at a rate of \$7.50 annually.
-We may redeem the preferred units on or after November 10, 2013, unless there is the occurrence of certain tax triggering events such as death of the initial holder, or the transfer of any units to any person or entity other than the persons or entities entitled to the benefits of the original holder.
-The redemption price is the liquidation value (\$100.00 per preferred unit) plus accrued and unpaid distributions, payable either in cash or fully registered shares of common stock of Simon Property.
-In the event of the death of a holder of the preferred units, the occurrence of certain tax triggering events applicable to the holder, or on or after November 10, 2006, the holder may require us to redeem the preferred units at the same redemption price payable at our option in either cash or fully registered shares of common stock of Simon Property.
+7.50% Cumulative Redeemable Preferred Units.
+This series of preferred units accrues cumulative quarterly distributions at a rate of \$7.50 annually.
+The Operating Partnership may redeem the preferred units on or after November 10, 2013, unless there is the occurrence of certain tax triggering events such as death of the initial holder, or the transfer of any units to any person or entity other than the persons or entities entitled to the benefits of the original holder.
+The redemption price is the liquidation value (\$100.00 per preferred unit) plus accrued and unpaid distributions, payable either in cash or fully registered shares of our common stock at our election.
+In the event of the death of a holder of the preferred units, the occurrence of certain tax triggering events applicable to the holder, or on or after November 10, 2006, the holder may require the Operating Partnership to redeem the preferred units at the same redemption price payable at the option of the Operating Partnership in either cash or shares of common stock.